baronfenwick/baronfenwick.github.io/_includes/bio.md

 Baron Fenwick, pianist, is the winner of numerous awards including the Silver Medal in the 2019 Sendai International Music Competition in Japan.
 A graduate with Master’s and Bachelor’s degrees from Mannes College of Music, he is currently working on a Doctorate of Musical Arts at The Juilliard School.

 Baron has performed a wide range of repertoire, including four world premiere piano concertos.
-Next season he will be a featured soloist with the Canton Symphony and the Chamber Orchestra of Southern Maryland playing works by Gershwin, Rachmaninoff, and Shostakovich.
+In the fall of 2024 he will be a featured soloist with the Canton Symphony and the Chamber Orchestra of Southern Maryland playing works by Gershwin, Rachmaninoff, and Shostakovich.
 In addition to working as a Teaching Fellow at Juilliard, he also maintains a private teaching studio.

 Originally from Boone, North Carolina, he currently lives in New York City.